shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

 The integration of patient genome expression data, phenotypye data, and clinical data can serve as an integral resource for patient prognosis.
 The DRPPM SURVIVE R Shiny App serves to do just that, by utilizing pathway analysis amoung patient expression and cilinical data which has been subset and grouped based on similar features.
 From a comprehensive list of gene sets cumulated from MSigDB, LINCS L1000 Small-Molecule Perturbations, and Cell Marker gene sets, users may choose a gene set to veiw within their chosen subset of individuals.
 The data can be viewed through Quartile, Binary, and Quantile Survival Plots, as well as Boxplots and Heatmaps along with a variety of Sample, Survival, and Figure parameter customizations.
 An example of this app using the Pan ICI Checkpoint Atlas data can be found here: http://shawlab.science/shiny/DRPPM_SURVIVE_Pan_ICI_CheckpointAtlas_Example/

+To facilitate finding significant genes and pathways for further analysis, we have developed a Cox Proportional Hazard ranking pipeline based on ssGSEA scores above and below the median.
+This pipeline returns a comprehensive table of pathways ranked by Hazard Ratio which allows the user to find high-risk pathways with ease.
+More information on this pipeline can be found in our GitHub repository [here](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVIOER-Pipeline).

 ![alt text](https://github.com/shawlab-moffitt/DRPPM-SURVIVE/blob/main/App_Demo_Pictures/EASY_survieor_flow.PNG?raw=true)

 # Installation